metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 Many patterns require you to create new types.
 This is the case, for instance, with the Memento, Enum View-Model, or Builder patterns.
 You can do this by calling the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> or <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceInterface*> advice method from your `BuildAspect` implementation.

 > [!NOTE]
 > The current version of Metalama allows you to introduce classes and interfaces.
-Support for structs, delegates and enums will be added in a future release.
+Support for structs, delegates, and enums will be added in a future release.

 ## Introducing a nested class